ggustin93/ghostly-plus-dashboard/docs/environments/vm_self_hosted_supabase_setup.md

 ## 6. Final Application Testing

-Access your services via their public HTTPS URLs.
+The deployed services should be accessed and tested via their public HTTPS URLs.

 *   **Frontend:** `https://dashboard.yourproject.vub.be`
 *   **Backend API:** (e.g., a health check endpoint) `https://api.yourproject.vub.be/health`
 *   **Supabase:**
     *   Studio: `https://supabase.yourproject.vub.be` (should redirect to Studio login if SITE_URL/SUPABASE_PUBLIC_URL are set correctly for Kong to route to Studio) or verify specific paths like `/rest/v1/` or `/auth/v1/` through this domain.
-    *   Ensure your frontend application can connect to Supabase using `https://supabase.yourproject.vub.be` and the `ANON_KEY`.
+    *   Verification should be made that the frontend application can connect to Supabase using `https://supabase.yourproject.vub.be` and the `ANON_KEY`.
-    *   Ensure your backend application can connect to the Supabase database.
+    *   Verification should be made that the backend application can connect to the Supabase database.

 ## 7. Production Best Practices & Ongoing Management

 ### 7.1.
 Security Hardening
-*   **Strong Secrets:** Double-check all `.env` files and configurations for strong, unique passwords and secrets.
+*   **Strong Secrets:** All `.env` files and configurations should be double-checked for strong, unique passwords and secrets.
-*   **File Permissions:** Restrict access to sensitive files (e.g., `.env` files, Nginx SSL private keys).
+*   **File Permissions:** Access to sensitive files (e.g., `.env` files, Nginx SSL private keys) should be restricted.
-*   **OS & Package Updates:** Regularly update the VM's operating system and all installed packages: `sudo apt update && sudo apt upgrade -y`.
+*   **OS & Package Updates:** The VM's operating system and all installed packages should be regularly updated: `sudo apt update && sudo apt upgrade -y`.
-*   **Docker Security:** Keep Docker and Docker Compose updated.
-Review Docker's security best practices.
+*   **Docker Security:** Docker and Docker Compose should be kept updated, and Docker's security best practices reviewed.
-*   **Firewall:** Ensure VM firewall rules are strict, only allowing necessary inbound traffic (HTTPS on 443, SSH on 22).
+*   **Firewall:** VM firewall rules should be configured strictly, only allowing necessary inbound traffic (HTTPS on 443, SSH on 22).

 ### 7.2.
 Automated Backups
 *   **Supabase PostgreSQL Database:**